Modernizr/grunt-modernizr/README.md

 			// "src": []
 		// },

+		// This handler will be passed an array of all the test names passed to the Modernizr API, and will run after the API call has returned
+		// "handler": function (tests) {},

 		// When parseFiles = true, matchCommunityTests = true will attempt to
 		// match user-contributed tests.
 		"matchCommunityTests" : false,